A. The interior of the New Jerusalem.

 iii.
 Yet, Paul also anticipated a greater fulfillment of our seeing the face of God: For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I shall know just as I am also known (1 Corinthians 13:12).
 In that day there will be nothing that obscures our vision of Jesus:

-· We see Jesus clearly because sin is done away with
+· We will see Jesus clearly because sin is done away with.

-· We see Jesus clearly because care and worry are done away with
+· We will see Jesus clearly because care and worry are gone.

-· We see Jesus clearly because idols are done away with
+· We will see Jesus clearly because idols are done away with.

 iv.
 This will be the greatest glory of heaven: to know God, to know Jesus, more intimately and wonderfully than we ever could on earth.
 “It is the chief blessing of heaven, the cream of heaven, the heaven of heaven, that the saints shall there see Jesus.”
 (Spurgeon)